JulesGM/ParlAI_SearchEngine/README.md

 - Uses `html2text` to strip the markup out of the page.
 - Uses `beautifulsoup4` to parse the title.
-- Currently only uses the `googlesearch` module to query Google for urls, but is coded in a modular / search engine agnostic way to allow very easily add new search engine support.
+- Supports both Google (default) and Bing search, but is coded in a modular / search engine agnostic way to allow very easily add new search engine support.
+Bing search requires a API subscription key, which can be obtained for free at: https://www.microsoft.com/en-us/bing/apis/bing-entity-search-api

 Using the `googlesearch` module is very slow because it parses Google search webpages instead of querying cloud webservices.
 This is fine for playing with the model, but makes that searcher unusable for training or large scale inference purposes.
 In the paper, Bing cloud services are used, matching the results over Common Crawl instead of just downloading the page.